Migration from Magento 1 to Magento 2: How to successfully migrate from Magento classic to Adobe Commerce (Magento 2)

 7. Multichannel sales: Take the magnalister plugin with you

 Here is the good news: We at magnalister can now also contribute to continuity despite migration.
 This is because our plugin for comfortable product listing and management on various online marketplaces is also available for Adobe Commerce and can therefore help you with your Magento 2 migration.
-If you do not know us yet: Our plugin allows you to upload products from your store system to marketplaces, such as Amazon, eBay, OTTO.de, Kaufland.de, METRO.de and many more.
+If you do not know us yet: Our plugin allows you to upload products from your store system to marketplaces, such as Amazon, eBay, OTTO Market, Kaufland, METRO and many more.
 In addition, magnalister allows you to centrally manage everything from order import to invoice upload.

 START NOW